 If you have any medical questions or concerns, please talk to your healthcare provider.
 The articles on Health Guide are underpinned by peer-reviewed research and information drawn from medical societies and governmental agencies.
 However, they are not a substitute for professional medical advice, diagnosis, or treatment.

-With all of the information out there about the coronavirus disease 2019 (COVID-19) vaccines, it can be tough to figure out what’s fact and what’s fiction.
+With all of the information out there about COVID vaccines, it can be tough to figure out what’s fact and what’s fiction.